Cash and Curry: Music

 Note: In the original series 1 broadcasts of Only Fools and Horses, the theme tune was very different to the version adopted from series 2, which became the standard version known today.
 Composed by Ronnie Hazlehurst, the original theme tune was a jazzy instrumental tune that played over the start and end credits.
 This tune was replaced in series 2 with a version written and sung by John Sullivan.
 After the initial run of series 1, all future re-runs replaced the Hazlehurst version with John Sullivan's to match the other series.
-The VHS/DVD versions all contain John Sullivan's version, and recordings with Hazlehurst's original tune are extremely rare, though it can be heard in a scene during episode 1 of the first series.
+The original VHS release of series 1 used the original broadcasts with the Hazlehurst theme tune.
+Later VHS/DVD versions contained John Sullivan's version, and recordings with Hazlehurst's original tune are extremely rare, though it can be heard in a scene during episode 1 of the first series.